ultravioletrs/prism-docs/docs/policies.md

 ### Lisiting Computation Policies

-As an admin, you can list all the policies, while as a user you can only list your own policies.
+As an administrator/computation owner, you can list all the policies in a computation, while as a user you can only list your own policies in a computation.

 ```bash
 curl -isSX GET https://prism.ultraviolet.rs/computations/policies/<computation_id> -H "Authorization: Bearer <user_token>"